manGoweb/GithubSelector/README.md

 [![License](https://img.shields.io/cocoapods/l/GithubSelector.svg?style=flat)](http://cocoapods.org/pods/GithubSelector)
 [![Platform](https://img.shields.io/cocoapods/p/GithubSelector.svg?style=flat)](http://cocoapods.org/pods/GithubSelector)

+Ever had the need to browse your github repo from your iOS app, select file and load it?
+No?
+Well, me neither ... at least till two hours before my first commit here.

+GithubSelector is a file browser that allows you to brows through all your repos using github API V3.
+You can browse any repo you have access to, private or public, yours or a fork while switching branches or selecting any historic commit you might need.

+Once done, file will be downloaded and passed back onto you in closure with all the info and content of your file as plain `Data`.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.